ahazra/arijith.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my website.
-I am an assistant professor at [Gandhi Institute of Technology and Management (GITAM)](https://www.gitam.edu/).
+Currently, I am Ramanujan Faculty Fellow at the [Department of Mechanical Engineering](https://iitpkd.ac.in/mechanical-engineering),[Indian Institute of Technology, Palakkad](https://iitpkd.ac.in/)
-I am computational scientist and engineer with a basic background in mechanical engineering.
-Throughout my research journey, I worked in different aspects of computational science, starting from code development, high-performance scientific computing, devising numerical schemes as well as the cutting-edge paradigm of scientific machine learning and deep learning.
+With a basic background in mechanical engineering, I conducted my research in different aspects of computational science, starting from code development, high-performance scientific computing, devising numerical schemes as well as the cutting-edge paradigm of scientific machine learning and deep learning.